nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Displaying eligible schemes: `scheme`

-Displays the schemes that specified people from SocialBook are eligible for.
+Displays the schemes that specified person from SocialBook is eligible for.

 Format: `scheme INDEX`

 * Displays the schemes that the people at the specified `INDEX` are eligible for.
-* The indexes refer to the index numbers shown in the displayed person list.
+* The index refer to the index numbers shown in the displayed person list.
-* The indexes **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** not exceeding the last index number e.g. 1, 2, 3, …​
 * Only 1 index can be inputted at a time.

 <box type="info">